 With his multiple Major Championship wins around the world he has fulfilled that destiny.
 He has also proved himself a valuable member of the European team in the Ryder Cup.

-Planet Sport looks at five of the best.
+Planet Sport looks at five of the best efforts outside the Majors.

 2009 Dubai Desert Classic